Personal Injury Lawyer

 Child Custody Assistance Is Available

 If you are interested in exploring split custody as a potential option for your family post-divorce, please do not hesitate to reach out to a law firm.
 They have extensive experience in both complex and relatively straightforward child custody matters and would be happy to advise you of your legal options.
-If and when you decide to pursue a specific custody arrangement, a child custody lawyer in Austin, TX may either be able to assist you in realizing that vision or direct you to the best possible resources available given the details of your family’s unique circumstances.
+If and when you decide to pursue a specific custody arrangement, a lawyer may either be able to assist you in realizing that vision or direct you to the best possible resources available given the details of your family’s unique circumstances.